Krill Oil vs Fish Oil – Which is Superior?

 Fish Oil Is Cheaper And More Accessible

-Fish oil is generally more affordable than krill oil and may contain higher concentrations of omega-3 fatty acids.
-If you are looking for a supplement rich in EPA and DHA at a reasonable price, fish oil may be your best option.
+Fish oil is usually less expensive than krill oil and might have higher amounts of Omega-3s.
+If you’re looking for a supplement with a good amount of EPA and DHA at a more affordable price, fish oil could be the better choice.

 Krill Oil Might Have A Better Taste